MakingChatbots/ivr-tester/docs/transcribers/transcriber-accuracy.md

 };
 ```

-#### Measuring the accuracy
+# Measuring the accuracy

-Let's calculate how much our training has improved the accuracy of the transcription by calculating the
+Calculating the accuracy of the transcription services before and after training is done using the Word Error Rate (WER).
-Word Error Rate (WER) - a metric commonly used for measuring the performance of speech recognition systems.

-To determine the WER we'll:
+To calculate the WER:

 1. Install the [speech-recognition-evaluation](https://github.com/symblai/speech-recognition-evaluation#installation)
    tool.